 Rome by night

 After enjoying a delicious Filipino dinner, courtesy of our hosts, we started walking along the Tiber River, the third longest river in Italy with 406 kms in length.
 We passed by several sights, a nice Christmas bazaar, fountains and parks.
-The wonderful thing was.. we didn’t really have a destination.
+The wonderful thing was that we didn’t really have a destination.
 So we just walked and fully enjoyed Rome by night.

 A night bazaar